 Push the OPERATE push-button.
 You will now see the cathode and the collector voltages rise.
-Verify that the collector and cathode voltages are near nominal.
-The helix current should be close to the nominal value for no RF drive.
+Verify that the grid, collector, and cathode voltages are near nominal.
+The helix current should be near the nominal value for no RF drive.
 Then push MORE or EXIT to go back to MENU 1.

 Set the TWTA gain to maximum.
-Adjust the RF generator to slowly increase the RF drive toward 0 dBm to reach the desired FWD PWR on the display and power meter (connected to the forward sample port).
+Adjust the RF generator to slowly increase the RF drive toward 0dBm to reach the desired FWD PWR on the display and power meter (connected to sample port).
 The forward power bar graph will become active, with maximum length when peak power output is achieved.
-Best performance is obtained when the input RF drive is set at or just below the level which causes peak power output.
-Do not set input drive above 0 dBm (Input drive above +20 dBm may damage the unit).
-The reflected power level should remain below 10% of the forward power, assuming that the load is properly matched.
+Best performance is obtained when the input RF drive is set at or just below the level that causes peak power output.
+Do not set input drive above 0dBm (Input drive above +20dBm may damage the unit).
+The reverse power level should remain below 10% of the forward power or 20 watts (+43 dBm), assuming that the load is properly matched.